 ‘We’re spending billions of dollars every year on treatment, MRIs, opioids and surgeries for people with back pain,’ Dr. Hazard says.
 ‘At the same time, there’s a disconnect.
 People are not feeling better.’

 “A lot of images have false positives.
 Things will show up that are age-related but are not what’s causing the person’s trauma,” says Dr. Hazard.
-“Confusion and frustration arises from the difficulty of being able to make a specific diagnosis.”
+“Confusion and frustration arise from the difficulty of being able to make a specific diagnosis.”

 To improve treatment outcomes, doctors are beginning to shift their approaches to back pain.
 It’s no longer seen as a symptom, but a disease in and of itself.
-The spine is complex, and the pain can have a clear cause, such as a pinched nerve or herniated disc.
+The spine is complex, and the pain can have a clear cause, such as a pinched nerve or herniated disk.

 But it can also be a symptom of other medical conditions going on with the patient.
 Obesity and sedentary lifestyles, for example, also can set the stage for low back pain.

-Your Best Drug-Free Treatment Options
+Your Best Drug-Free Treatment Options for Back Pain

 “Medications don’t have a whopping track record,” says Dr. Hazard.
 “Intensive rehabilitation does.
 It’s a multidisciplinary approach called Functional Rehabilitation that includes occupational therapy, physical therapy (PT), physical training, counseling and instruction in pain management.”